pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 ```

-And at the wnd we start our reverse proxy container with the environment variables
+In the end we start our reverse proxy container with the environment variables found above.

 ```bash
 docker run -d -e $staticContainerName=$ipstatic:80 -e $dynamicContainerName=$ipdynamic:3000 -p 80:80 --name $rpContainerName $rpContainerImage
 ```

 ## Additional steps

-All configuration In theses steps are in the branch `traefik`.
-To simplify the configuration of the used tools, we created a docker-compose.yml file and set our infrastructure to use it.
+All configuration in theses steps are in the branch `traefik`.
+To simplify the configuration of the used tools, we created a `docker-compose.yml` file and set our infrastructure to use it.

 ```
 version: "3"